 Some devices also stop the tongue from falling back over your windpipe.
 Your dentist will fit these special appliances to meet your individual condition.

 The answer is simple — YES!
 A mandibular advancement device is made to be comfortable, so that you can sleep without even noticing you're wearing it.
 It does not prevent you from breathing with your mouth open and will even eliminate snoring for patients with sinus congestion or allergies.
-You may experience some slight stiffness of the jaw for the first few mornings after wearing the device, but this feeling is only temporary, and will go away after you wake up and remove the device.
+You may experience some slight stiffness of the jaw for the first few mornings after wearing the device, but this feeling is only temporary and will go away after you wake up and remove the device.

-To learn more about a mandibular advancement device, contact our practice and schedule an appointment and consultation.
+To learn more about a mandibular advancement device, contact our dental practice and schedule an appointment and consultation.

-We are here to help you, any time, any day.
+Our emergency dentist near Kent, WA is here to help you, any time, any day.
 When your dental health is at risk, we will do everything we can to make sure that you're treated as soon as possible.
 While dental emergencies are rare, they can happen, and it's important to know how to take care of your teeth no matter what.
 Common dental emergencies include:

 Laser therapy in dentistry provides patients with a more comfortable dental treatment experience.
 Using laser dentistry, your dentist is able to deliver a precise treatment that is more comfortable, quicker, and provides more stunning results.